 In cooler months, you can provide sufficient ventilation by operating one QC-1500 daily for short periods of time without significantly cooling your home.
 The system can also be helpful in eliminating pet odors, burned food smells and smoke.

-Quiet Cool Classic Fans come with a gravity damper system that is installed in the ducting to seal the fan when it's not in use.
+The Classic Line of fans come with a gravity damper system that is installed in the ducting to seal the fan when it's not in use.
 A magnetic cover (sold separately) can also be used to cover the ceiling grill.

 IS IT TRULY NECESSARY TO HAVE THE FANS EACH INSTALLED WITH THEIR OWN INDIVIDUAL OUTLET, PER THE INSTALL INSTRUCTIONS?